Listen to Audio Version:

 Boilerplate language within the warning letter states that federal agencies “may be advised” of the warning letter but only as it affects the awarding of contracts.
 Meanwhile, Veterans Affairs (VA) hospitals and a host of other healthcare agencies continued to implant the faulty Medtronics HVAD, leading to thousands of suspected related deaths and injuries.

-First Do No Harm: Translate throughout the product lifecycle
+First, Do No Harm: Translate throughout the product lifecycle

 Here in the US, the FDA asks for these key documents – in English – among others, during product creation, testing, and design: